glutanimate/pytest-anki/README.md

 > a simple pytest plugin for testing Anki add-ons

-This is a fork of [krassowski/anki_testing](https://github.com/glutanimate/pytest-anki/blob/master/.github/workflows/tests.yml) with a number of minor adjustments for use in my add-ons.
+This project is largely based on [krassowski/anki_testing](https://github.com/glutanimate/pytest-anki/blob/master/.github/workflows/tests.yml) with a number of adjustments for use with pytest.

 ### Disclaimer